mjansons/birthday-manager/README.md

-need to come back to format the long ass f strings in all pages need to remeber to create logic for making a history file need to remember to change every year status congratulated to False How to make sure not to break auto mode when someone's email is not valid? (can't receive e-mails) what if my e-mail is invalid?
+need to come back to format the long ass f strings in all pages need to remeber to create logic for making a history file need to remember to change every year status congratulated to False

+How to make sure not to break auto mode when someone's email is not valid? (can't receive e-mails) what if my e-mail is invalid?
+Auto mode should work only as long as API works a

 had to update my certificates for mac:
 /Applications/Python\ 3.12/Install\ Certificates.command